hiten2/Project/cFS/README.md

 3. be able to verify key without storing it
 4. store resources

-The byte order below should meet most of those critera, except for the header size, which is interpreted a fixed.
+The byte order below should meet most of those critera, except for the header size, which is fixed.

 ### byte order
 **header:**